HaxeFoundation/HaxeManual/md/manual/lf-pattern-matching-introduction.md

 ## 6.4.1 Introduction

-Haxe 3 comes with improved options for pattern matching.
+Pattern matching is the process of branching depending on a value matching given, possibly deep patterns.
+In Haxe, all pattern matching is done within a [`switch` expression](expression-switch.md) where the individual `case` expressions represent the patterns.
 Here we will explore the syntax for different patterns using this data structure as running example:

 ```haxe
 enum Tree<T> {